jooyounggkim/jooyounggkim.github.io/_pages/about.md

 <br>
 <br>
 <br>
 Welcome!
-This website is under construction.
-I am a Ph.D. candidate in Economics from Syracuse University.
-My work focuses on questions related to cities and urban economies and intersects with both labor and real estate economics.
-I will be attending the ASSA meetings in January.
+I am a Ph.D. candidate in Economics at Syracuse University.
+My areas of interest lie at the intersection of urban and labor economics.
+I enjoy working with people and communicating ideas in both informal and formal settings.
+I can be reached by email: jkim266[at]syr.edu.
 <br>